ravishastri9/HTML-Projects/README.md

 # HTML-Projects
-The projects consist a Tribute page.
+The repo consist a responsive web design projects.

+1.A tribute page.

+2.